cu-swe4s-fall-2025/assignment-2-python-refresher-audreyw04/README.md

 Testing done using test_my_utils.py in python to test the functionality and accuracy of the calculation functions.

 Testing done using test_print_fires.sh in bash to test the functionality of the print fires file and the calculations when applied to the specified data.

+# Continuous Integration

+environment.yml file uses conda forge to set up an environment using python 3.10 and pycode style for the testing functions in the unit_test.yml

+unit_test.yml file runs three functions upon push and pull requests.
+The first checking for unit tests by running the associated test_my_utils.py file.
+The second function checks for properly formatted python files using pycodestyle.
+Lastly, the third function runs the functional tests appropriately using the test_print_fires.sh file.